Cistecephalus Assemblage Zone: Paleontology

 The Cistecephalus biozone is well known for its diversity of fossil fauna, especially of therapsid species.
 It is arranged into lower and upper zones due to the appearance or frequency of certain fossils.
 The lower zones are characterized by the first appearance of the dicynodont species Aulacephalodon and Oudenodon.
 Other species found are the Biarmosuchian therapsid Herpetoskylax, Burnetiamorph species namely Lemurosaurus, and numerous Gorgonopsian species such as Lycaenops, Rubidgea, and Dinogorgon.
 In addition species of Dicynodonts such as Endothiodon and Diictodon, Therocephalians, Pareiasaurs, and rare occurrences of parareptiles such as Owenetta and Milleretta have been found in the upper zones.
 The temnospondyl amphibian Rhinesuchus, and some fish and plant species have also been found.
 A dicynodont track way is also known in an outcrop of the biozone east of Graaff-Reinet.
 Cistecephalus fossils are rare until the uppermost portion of the biozone where the "Cistecephalus Band" is located.

 Correlations

 Correlations in biostratigraphy have been made with the Cistecephalus zone to geological formations outside of South Africa.
-An Endothiodon snout was discovered in the Rio do Rasto Formation in Brazil, and Cistecephalus fossils have been found in Madumabisa Mudstone in Zambia.
+An Endothiodon snout was discovered in the Rio do Rasto Formation in Brazil, and fossils similar to the Cistecephalus zone have been found in Madumabisa Mudstone in Zambia.
 Recently, a new cistecephalid dicynodont was discovered in the Kundaram Formation of the Pranhita-Godavari Valley in India.
 The zone also correlates with the Malokinelskaya and Vyazovskaya Formations of Russia.